craigsidcarlson/marchingSquares/README.md

 Use the arrow keys to move around amd explore the cave.
 Refresh the page for a new cave.

 # Cave Generation
-This project generates caves using the marching squares algorithm and open simplex noise (The open source verison of simplex noise) which is what allows the caves toi be continuos.
+This project generates caves using the marching squares algorithm and <a href="https://github.com/joshforisha/open-simplex-noise-js">Open Simplex Noise</a> (The open source version of simplex noise) which is what allows the caves to be continuos.
 The cave walls are constructed of 2D boundary vectors.
-The openess of the caves is determined by the resolution, which is configurable through code.
-All of these configurations could easily have sliders available to the user.
+The openness of the caves is determined by the resolution, which is configurable through code.

 # Ray Tracing
 You can explore the caves with a small particle that emits rays in the fov.
 The fov is configurable in the code.
 The particle uses ray tracing to cast a point from each ray being emitted (two rays per degree, this is configurable) onto the closest wall.
 Once the section of the wall (boundary vector) has been seen it stays lite.